 Online safety is a key part of our curriculum for both Computing and Personal, Social, Health and Enterprise Education (PSHE).
 It is something we should be talking about regularly with our children - we have a weekly session allocated to online safety at the beginning or end of computing sessions.
 This is a safe forum where the children can ask advice and voice any issues or concerns.
 If there are any issues that arise, these are dealt with quickly and we seek professional advice where needed so that we are giving the correct messages to our young people.

 As teachers and parents, we’re aware of the ways in which the use of social media, online gaming and the internet have become part of young people’s lives.
 We embrace the educational and social benefits of these new technologies and encourage responsible internet use.
 We need to teach our pupils about the appropriate use of online devices such as mobile phones.
 We’re also increasingly aware of the potential dangers and opportunities for misuse these technologies offer.
 The key to promoting online safety is to have open and honest discussions about the sites we’re using and the ways we’re using them – keep the dialogue open and regular with your children about their internet use.
 At Morley Victoria we talk about online safety weekly as part of our computing lessons.
 We also have a computing worry box so that children can seek help with any issues they may have.
-Additionally, we have an online safety week each year, generally after Christmas when many of our children receive online devices for Christmas.

 Other resources are:

 We have had some current guidance from the NSPCC about some useful information which can be found using the following addresses: